Griddle: Traditional and early modern

 Traditional griddles include a stone or brick slab or tablet, and a shallow platter filled with sand.
-The former are usually heated to cooking temperature before the food is placed on them, the latter heated after.
+The former are usually heated to cooking temperature before the food is placed on them, the latter are heated after.
 Later versions were sometimes integrated into the tops of wood-fired stoves as a removable iron plate, and later as a separate, typically handle-less plate covering one or more burners on a gas or electric stove.